DNXLabs/DMS/README.md

 Schema name is: dms_source

-If the dms_source schema is not on the list, you should go to the DMS Endpoint and click on Refresh Schemas or click on Select Schema and manually inform: HR Table name is like - %
+If the dms_source schema is not on the list, you should go to the DMS Endpoint and click on Refresh Schemas or click on Select Schema and manually inform: dms_sample Table name is like - %
 Action - Include